Door Frame Repair

 Next, we see what appears to be a small chunk of trim missing from the upper left hand corner of an exterior door frame.
 Again, we might conclude that this is mere cosmetic damage.

-However, notice the two nail heads as indicated by the red arrows.
 This is an example of poor installation, where the installer failed to properly caulk, seal and paint the nail heads after installing the trim.
 This failure allowed water to enter the interior of the trim pieces and rot the wood out.
 Simply patching this trim area would neither be appropriate nor effective as the underlying wood is completely decayed.

 Finally, take a look at the corner of this door frame.
 Just above that corner is a place where water can collect.
 Eventually, this standing water found its way into the frame, causing the unprotected wood underneath to absorb the moisture and rot.
 Consequently, the paint started to peel, as seen here: